meysampg/espricho/README.md

 Espricho is heavily inspired from [Laravel](http://laravel.com/) and [Yii2](http://yiiframework.com/).
 Its modularity is similar to Yii2 but thanks to the Symfony DI container, it has a powerful container like Laravel!
+Espricho is the Persian name of swallow bird (in Kermani Dialect).

+## Mafsho
+`mafsho` is a command line tool which provide a lot of functionality like generators to work more easier with Espricho.
+It's a Farsi word means bag (in Kermani dialect).

 ## Structure
 Espricho has a structure like this: